cypress-io/cypress-documentation/content/guides/dashboard/slack-integration.md

 Slack Integration allows you to see your Cypress test results directly in your teams' Slack channels.

-<DocsImage src="/img/dashboard/cypress-slack-integration-channel-feed.png" alt="Cypress App notification feed in Slack channel" ></DocsImage>
+<DocsImage src="/img/dashboard/cypress-slack-integration-channel-feed.png" alt="Cypress notification feed in Slack channel" ></DocsImage>

 ## Install the Cypress Slack app